jburgaya/article_microti/README.md

 ## Summary

-The input data can be found inside the data/ directory, and the plots in jpg and svg format can be found in the plot/ directory.
-To obtain the interactive heatmap summarising the disease progression, the chunk with the head: __Figure 5A | Summary of the pathology__ can be run (after loading the required libraries).
+The input data can be found inside the data/ directory, and the plots in .jpg and .svg format can be found in the plot/ directory.
+To obtain the interactive heatmap (html) summarising the disease progression, the chunk with the head: __Figure 5A | Summary of the pathology__ can be run (after loading the required libraries).

 The code for the analysis and figures can be found in the R Markdown document: __code.rmd__